geniusdibya/pepithon/How to send email using Node.js.md

 ![Imgur](https://i.imgur.com/foo8BlX.png)

-1. To send email using gmail as service from third party apps like our nodejs app, we have to enable 'Allow less secure apps' in gmail.
+1. To send email using gmail as a service from third party apps like our nodejs app, we have to enable 'Allow less secure apps' in gmail.
 Login in your gmail account and visit "https://myaccount.google.com/lesssecureapps" and enable the 'Allow less secure apps'

 2. Now create a file mailer.js where we will write code to send emails.
 - In mailer.js, include nodemailer.